jdegand/angular-dictionary-app/README.md

 - Important to remember, not to use # on ng-template when passing an else reference
 - Navigating back to the homepage does not clear the input value of the search form - possible to use ngOnInit in app component to reset it ?
 - Had issue with select option font color matching the option's background (could only see option text when cycling thru them) with dark mode
+- Had trouble with angular-cli-ghpages because of angular 16 upgrade - added angular-cli-ghpages after creating the project and didn't realize it installed incorrectly - the package has since been updated and works fine with angular 16 -  so I removed the package and re-installed it again
+- To run cypress e2e test, need use to use `npx cypress open` and have the application running in another terminal
+- Made slight changes to word-details html to allow cypress to grab certain elements

 ## Api Bug